In Detail Study of Anthropology Optional UPSC Syllabus

 7.3 The concept of ethnicity; Ethnic conflicts and political developments; Unrest among tribal communities; Regionalism and demand for autonomy; Pseudo-tribalism; Social change among the tribes during colonial and post-Independent India.

 8.1 Impact of Hinduism, Buddhism, Christianity, Islam and other religions on tribal societies.

-9.1 History of administration of tribal areas, tribal policies, plans, programmes of tribal development and their implementation.
+9.1 History of administration of tribal areas, tribal policies, plans, programs of tribal development and their implementation.

-The concept of PTGs (Primitive Tribal Groups), their distribution, special programmes for their development.
+The concept of PTGs (Primitive Tribal Groups), their distribution, special programs for their development.
 Role of N.G.O.s in tribal development.

 9.2 Role of anthropology in tribal and rural development.

 9.3 Contributions of anthropology to the understanding of regionalism, communalism, and ethnic and political movements.